- Home

 Creatio is a healthcare-friendly CRM built on a low-code platform.
 It gives clinics and hospitals tools to handle their appointments, documents, patient communication history and more.
 It also lets them automate healthcare workflows like intake, follow-ups, and claims tracking.

-A reviewer highlighted how Creatio’s low-code platform simplifies workflow automation and noted the ease of integrating with other systems via APIs.
+A reviewer highlighted on G2 how Creatio’s low-code platform simplifies workflow automation and noted the ease of integrating with other systems via APIs.

 A reviewer mentioned that Creatio has a steep learning curve for those without coding experience.

-One user highlighted eClinicalWorks’ wide-ranging features like e-prescribing, scheduling, billing, and its customizable templates for faster documentation.
+One user highlighted on G2 eClinicalWorks’ wide-ranging features like e-prescribing, scheduling, billing, and its customizable templates for faster documentation.

 The same user noted challenges with pricing, navigation, and support, adding that data migration and setup can be time-consuming.